Guide to Utah employee benefits and HR rules

 Required employee benefits

-There are a few employee benefits that are required under Utah state laws, in addition to federal employment laws.
+Utah state laws require a few employee benefits in addition to those required by federal employment laws.

 Required benefits include:

-• All employers must offer continuation of healthcare coverage for up to a year due to the death of an employee, job termination (except gross misconduct), reduction in hours, retirement, divorce or separation, dependent children ceasing to be covered, sabbatical, disability, or leave of absence
+• All employers must offer continuation of healthcare coverage to employees for up to a year if they experience a job termination (except gross misconduct), reduction in hours, retirement, sabbatical, disability, or leave of absence.

 • Paid time off (PTO) and unpaid time off

-• General vacation time and sick leave benefits aren’t required in Utah.
-However, employers must abide by their set policy or employment contract, including paying out any remaining PTO upon termination of an employee.
+• Utah doesn’t require employers to offer general vacation time or sick leave benefits.
+However, employers must abide by their set policy or employment contract, including paying out any unused vacation time upon termination of an employee.

 • Employers must provide up to two hours of PTO for employees to vote if the employee doesn’t have at least three consecutive hours off-duty to vote while the polls are open.

-• Employees who must appear in court with their minor child must be allowed time off (paid or unpaid) to attend if at least seven days notice was provided or employers were notified within 24 hours of a hearing notice.
+• Employees who must appear in court with their minor child must receive time off (paid or unpaid) to attend if the employee provided at least seven days’ notice or notified the employer within 24 hours of a hearing notice.

 • Workers' compensation insurance